atao60/fse-cli/CONTRIBUTING.md

 - `npm run fullcheck` - run test and lint,
 - `npm run analyse` - check dependencies and publish content.

+It's also possible to iterate the tests over each main version of [Node.js](https://nodejs.org), using [Docker](https://www.docker.com/):
+- `./make.sh nodecheckall`.

 ### Cross Platform Concerns

 ##### Code

-Libraries [graceful-fs](https://www.npmjs.com/package/graceful-fs) and [cross-spawn](https://www.npmjs.com/package/cross-spawn) have been used to improve Windows support.
+Libraries such as [graceful-fs](https://www.npmjs.com/package/graceful-fs) and [cross-spawn](https://www.npmjs.com/package/cross-spawn) have been used to improve Windows support.

 ##### Scripts